navipartner/docs/content/en/docs/integrations/heyloyalty/reference/module_setup_overview/index.md

 Please refer to [_this documenation section_]({{< ref "../../../../retail/attributes/how-to/client_attributes/client_attributes.md" >}}), if you need more information on how to setup member attributes.
 {{< alert icon="📝" text="Please note that you must set the <b>Value Datatype</b> field to <i>Text</i>, <b>On Validate</b> field to <i>Lookup</i> and disable <b>LookUp Table</b> on the <b>Client Attribute Card</b> page to be able to synchronize the attribute between BC and HeyLoyalty."/>}}

-Additionally, to map a member attribute and its option values with a HeyLoyalty field, you'll need to do the following:
+In addition, to map a member attribute and its option values to a HeyLoyalty field, you'll need to do the following:
+- on the **Client Attribute Card** page:
-- Specify **HeyLoyalty Field ID** (the value from column _Flettefelt_ in HeyLoyalty field definition page) for each member attribute on the **Client Attribute Card** page.
-The field **Default HeyLoyalty Value** on the **Client Attribute Card** page specifies the default attribute value to be sent to HeyLoyalty in cases, when the attribute has no value assigned for the member in BC.
+  - Specify **HeyLoyalty Field ID** (the value from column _Merge field_ in HeyLoyalty field definition page) for each member attribute.
+  - Specify **Default HeyLoyalty Value**, if you need a default attribute value to be sent to HeyLoyalty in cases, when the attribute has no value assigned for the member in BC.
+  - Enable **Auto Create New Values** boolean field, if you wish a new attribute value automatically created in BC, when a non-existing attribute value is received from HeyLoyalty.
+- on the **Client Attribute Value Lookup** page:
-- Specify **HeyLoyalty Name** for each attribute value on the **Client Attribute Value Lookup** page.
+  - Specify **HeyLoyalty Name** for each attribute value.

 ## Stores
+Each member can have a preferred store selected on their card in BC.
+This is essencially a Collect Store from NP Retail [Click & Collect]({{< ref "../../../../retail/click_and_collect/intro.md" >}}) module.
+For each shop you have in HeyLoyalty, you'll need to create a [Collect Store]({{< ref "../../../../retail/click_and_collect/how-to/setup/setup.md#create-a-new-collect-store" >}}) in BC and map the entities to each other to be able to synchronize the store code selected on each member card between BC and HeyLoyalty.
+In order to associate a BC Collect store with a HeyLoyalty store, you'll need to specify in BC the id used for the store at HeyLoyalty.
+The id must be entered on the **Collect Store Card** page in the **HeyLoyalty Name** field.
+A HeyLoyalty store id usually consists of 5 digits.
+You may need to contact your HeyLoyalty provider to get the store IDs.

 ## Data Log Subscribers